In this example we’ll create the pricing for a premium AI chatbot. We’re going to have:

 }

 Call checkout to redirect the customer to a Stripe checkout page when they want to purchase the Pro plan.
 Once they’ve paid, Autumn will grant them access to the features we defined.
-If their payment method is already on file, CheckoutDialog will open instead to let the customer confirm their new subscription or purchase, then handle the payment.
-Alternatively, use our PricingTable component to show a pricing table that handles the checkout for you.
+If their payment details are already on file, CheckoutDialog will open instead to let the customer confirm their upgrade, downgrade or new purchase, then handle the payment.

 React